iequivocality/japan-prefectures-react/README.md

 Utility for Japanese prefectures, also includes React components for their flags.
 Typescript support included.

+> [!WARNING]
+> This is still a work in progress, please do not use in production!
+> Breaking changes are expected.

 ## Requirements

 - React 18 and above